-Baby boomer homeowners living in homes in some of Australia’s more affluent postcodes could easily receive three to five times their existing superannuation income, says new analysis from Household Capital.
+Financial analysis from Household Capital has identified that baby boomer homeowners living in some affluent postcodes could quickly receive three to five times their existing superannuation income.

-Actuarial analysis of property values in some blue-chip suburbs reveals how Australian homeowners aged over 60 could release a fortune in income from their properties that could be used for retirement income, or as inheritance.
+Actuarial analysis of property values in blue-chip suburbs reveals how Australian homeowners aged over 60 could release up to five times their current retirement savings by releasing equity in their property to create cash for retirement income, aged care or inheritance.

-"There is a huge unmet need for retirement funding,” said Household Capital founder and CEO Josh Funder.
+"There is a huge and currently unmet need for retirement funding, and many Australians retirees can easily double their available retirement funding through household loans," says Household Capital founder and CEO Josh Funder.

-A reverse mortgage enables borrowers to access the equity in their home as a lump sum, regular income stream, cash reserve or a combination, with any repayments needing to be made only when the property is sold.
+With a Household Loan, you can access the equity in your home as a lump sum, regular income stream, cash reserve or a combination of these, with repayments only falling due when the property is sold.

-According to Household Capital, a reverse mortgage allows retirees to draw 15 per cent of household equity when they hit 60 years of age and they can increase withdrawals by one per cent a year for the next 20 years, or a cap of 35 per cent.
+Household Capital’s Household Loan allows retirees to draw 15 per cent of their household equity when they hit 60 years of age, and increase withdrawals at one per cent per annum for up to 20 years, or a cap of 35 per cent.